How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Primary decomposition

 \begin{proof} Follows immediately from assertion \eqref{mp:prime-containment} of \cref{thm:mp}. \end{proof}

 The following is a fundamental property of Noetherian rings; it is a combination of \cite[Theorem 4.5, Proposition 7.17]{am}.

 \begin{thm} Assume $R$ is Noetherian.
 Then every proper ideal has a primary decomposition.
-In particular, every radical ideal is a finite intersection of prime ideals.
+In particular, every radical ideal\footnote{An ideal is {\em radical} if it equals its own radical.} is a finite intersection of prime ideals.
 The prime ideals associated with an ideal $\qqq$ are precisely those prime ideals of $R$ which occur in the set of ideals $(\qqq:f) := \{g \in R: fg \in \qqq\}$ as $f$ varies over $R$, and hence are uniquely determined by $\qqq$. \end{thm}

 \begin{cor} The set of zero-divisors in a Noetherian ring $R$ is the union of the prime ideals associated with the zero ideal.
 Every prime ideal of $R$ contains a prime ideal associated with the zero ideal.
 The minimal ideals among the prime ideals associated with the zero ideal are precisely the minimal elements of the set of {\em minimal}\footnote{A {\em minimal} prime ideal $\ppp$ of a ring $R$ is a prime ideal $\ppp$ such that the only prime ideal of $R$ contained in $\ppp$ is $\ppp$ itself.} prime ideals of $R$.
 In particular, every element of a minimal prime ideal of $R$ is a zero-divisor. \end{cor}